djalmamanfrin/movie-list-api/README.md

 * Run the maven dependencies

+* Dont remove de [movielis.csv](movielis.csv) file at the root project.
+This file is yout "local database".

 ### Configuring or setup
 The Default port setted inthe project is 5000.
 If you are used this port.
 Change it before run the application.